A Queen and Her Knight

 “Yes, it is.”
 Rennet agreed seriously.
 “They wouldn’t let you wear it to the party?”

 “Daddy said I’d be bored.”
-That foot came down hard once again on the grass.
+That foot came down hard on the grass once again.

 “Oh.”
 This appeased her somewhat.
 “Because you’re a being?”
 She paused, as if thinking.
 “People stare.”